 A Message from Mariska

-It all started for me when I began my work on Law & Order: Speical Victims Unit over a decade ago.
+It all started for me when I began my work on Law & Order: Special Victims Unit.
 In my research for my role, I encountered statistics that shocked me:

-- Every two minutes in the United States, someone is sexually assaulted.
+- Every 98 seconds in the United States, someone is sexually assaulted.

-- More than five children die every day in this country as a result of child abuse and neglect, and up to 15 million children witness domestic violence in their homes each year.
+- Four to five children die every day in this country as a result of child abuse and neglect.

 I was also getting letters from viewers who were disclosing their stories of abuse to me.
 Normally, I’d get letters saying “Hi, can I please have an autographed picture”, but now it was different: “I’m fifteen and my dad has been raping me since I was eleven and I’ve never told anyone.”